-- 1. Except where the provisions of Section 90 of the Community Charter [meetings that may or must be closed to the public] apply, all Council meetings must be open to the public.

-- Before closing a Council meeting or part of a Council meeting to the public, Council must pass a resolution in a public meeting in accordance with Section 92 of the Community Charter [requirements before Council meeting is closed].

-- 3. This section applies to all meetings of the bodies referred to in Section 93 of the Community Charter, including without limitation:

-- a) COTW,

-- b) standing and select committees,

-- c) parcel tax review panel, and

-- d) board of variance.

-4. Despite Section 9(1), the Mayor or the Councillor designated as the member responsible for acting in the place of the Mayor under Section 8 may expel or exclude from a Council meeting a person in accordance with Section 20(8).
+- 1. Except for meetings closed under Section 90 of the Community Charter [meetings that may or must be closed to the public], all Council meetings must be open to the public. - 2.
+Before closing a Council meeting or part of a Council meeting to the public, Council must pass a resolution in a public meeting that states the fact that the meeting or part thereof is to be closed and the basis under the applicable sections of the Community Charter under which the meeting or part thereof is to be closed. - This section applies to all meetings of the bodies referred to in Section 93 [application of rules to other bodies] of the Community Charter, including without limitation: - a) COTW; - b) standing and select committees; - c) parcel tax review panel, and - d) board of variance. - 4.
+Despite Section 9.1, the Mayor or the Councillor designated as the member responsible for acting in the place of the Mayor under Section 8 may expel or exclude from a Council meeting a person in accordance with Section 22.7.

-10. Minutes of meetings to be maintained and available to public
+10. Minutes of meetings to be maintained and available to public recorded in the minutes or who presided at the meeting at which the minutes were adopted.

-- 1. Minutes of the proceedings of Council must be - a) legibly recorded, - b) certified as correct by the Clerk, and - c) signed by the Mayor or other member presiding at the meeting or at the next meeting at which the minutes are adopted. - 2.
-Subject to Subsection 10(3), and in accordance with Section 97(1)(b) of the Community Charter [other records to which public access must be provided] minutes of the proceedings of Council must be open for public inspection at City Hall during its regular office hours.
+- 1. Minutes of the proceedings of Council must be: - a) legibly recorded; - b) certified as correct by the Corporate Officer; and - c) signed by the Mayor or other member who presided at the meeting

+- 2. Subject to Section 10.3, and in accordance with Section 97(1)(b) of the Community Charter [other records to which public access must be provided] minutes of the proceedings of Council must be open for public inspection at City Hall during its regular office hours.
 Copies of minutes are available upon payment of a fee stipulated in the City's Access to Information and Fees and Charges Bylaw. - 3.
-Subsection 10(2) does not apply to minutes of a Council meeting or that part of a Council meeting from which persons were excluded under Section 90 of the Community Charter [meetings that may be closed to the public].
+Section 10.2 does not apply to minutes of a Council meeting or that part of a Council meeting from which persons were excluded under Section 90 of the Community Charter [meetings that may be closed to the public].